Shrek: Future

 Three sequels were released over the years – the Oscar-nominated Shrek 2 in 2004, Shrek the Third in 2007, and Shrek Forever After in 2010.
 Shrek 2 was the only one to receive similar acclaim from critics, though all three sequels were commercially successful.
 Shrek the Halls (2007) and Scared Shrekless (2010) were released as holiday-themed short films.
 A spin-off prequel film entitled Puss in Boots, centered on the titular character's life before his debut in Shrek 2, was released in 2011, while a sequel, titled Puss in Boots: The Last Wish and set after the events of Shrek Forever After, was released in 2022.
 A fifth feature film was originally planned during the development of Shrek Forever After, but the idea was later abandoned by DreamWorks Animation CEO Jeffrey Katzenberg.
 Leading up to NBCUniversal's planned acquisition of DreamWorks Animation in 2016, it was announced that a fifth Shrek film would be released in 2019.
 On November 6, 2018, Variety reported that Chris Meledandri had been tasked to reboot both Shrek and Puss in Boots, with the original cast potentially returning to reprise their roles.
 While cast members reported that a script was completed for a fifth Shrek film, development stalled and future plans have yet to be officially announced.
 After it was reported in April 2023 that a fifth Shrek film with the original cast and a spinoff featuring Donkey was planned, Murphy said in June 2024 that he had begun voice recording sessions for Shrek 5 months ago and would begin working for the Donkey spinoff once it was finished.
-A fifth Shrek film is scheduled to be released in 2027.
+Shrek 5 is scheduled to be released in 2027.
+A spin-off film, Donkey, is in development, set for June 30, 2028.